 Business auto liability insurance is an important safeguard for your business.
-If you or an employee is sued following a serious accident, liability insurance helps protect your company’s assets.
+If you or an employee is sued following a serious accident in a car or truck you own, liability insurance helps protect your company’s assets.

 Who needs commercial auto liability insurance?

 You need this protection if:

 - Your business owns, leases or rents any vehicles

 - Employees drive company-owned, leased or rented vehicles

 - Employees drive their own vehicles while conducting business

 - You or your employees drive company cars for both business and personal use

 It’s required in most states

 Business auto liability insurance helps cover the financial responsibility if you or an employee is at fault in an accident and people are injured or their property is damaged.
 A minimum amount of commercial auto liability insurance (or proof of financial responsibility) is required in most states.